 Production on the pilot will begin in late January 2009, said AMC.
-The network's first two pilots, Mad Men and Breaking Bad, have gone on to become Emmy Award winners for AMC.
+The network's first two pilots, Mad Men and Breaking Bad, have gone on to become big hits for AMC.

 The smarter way to stay on top of the multichannel video marketplace.
 Sign up below.

 R. Thomas Umstead serves as senior content producer, programming for Multichannel News, Broadcasting + Cable and Next TV.
 During his more than 30-year career as a print and online journalist, Umstead has written articles on a variety of subjects ranging from TV technology, marketing and sports production to content distribution and development.
 He has provided expert commentary on television issues and trends for such TV, print, radio and streaming outlets as Fox News, CNBC, the Today show, USA Today, The New York Times and National Public Radio.
 Umstead has also filmed, produced and edited more than 100 original video interviews, profiles and news reports featuring key cable television executives as well as entertainers and celebrity personalities.